RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab05.md

 ## Pipeline Resources

 The Tekton developers recognized that there are some some common elements of cloud native pipelines that are somewhat like parameters, but they are a bit more complex.
 Pipeline resources are inputs and outputs to tasks and pipelines.
-In Tasks and Pipelines pipeline resources are defined by name and type.
+In Tasks and Pipelines, PipelineResource-s are defined by name and type.
 The example Pipeline above requires the following to be given to it:

 * An `app-git` pipeline resource, which is a Git repository.
 The same resource is then passed on to the `s2i-eap-7` task.
 * An `app-image` pipeline resource, which is an image reference.
 That image reference is passed to the `s2i-eap-7` task, and is the destination where the created image will be pushed.